Stratton withdraws from Brevard consideration

-BROOKSVILLE – He’s not leaving, even if the County Commission and several other people want him gone.
+BROOKSVILLE — He’s not leaving, even if some on the County Commission and several other people want him gone.

-Hernando School Superintendent John Stratton has withdrawn from consideration for the job of superintendent in Brevard County.
-It was announced at the School Board meeting on Tuesday, April 25.
+Hernando School Superintendent John Stratton has withdrawn from consideration for the job of superintendent in Brevard County, it was announced at the School Board meeting on April 25.

 He was one of four finalists for the job, but according to media reports in Brevard, concerns were raised across the state about what’s been happening in Hernando County’s school district, and especially the incident at Fox Chapel Middle School involving teacher Ashlee Renczkowski.